Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Abstract

 \section{Abstract}

 The symplectic quantization scheme proposed for matter scalar fields in the companion paper~\cite{GL2020} is generalized here to the case of space-time quantum fluctuations.
 That is, we present a new formalism to frame the quantum gravity problem.
-Inspired by the \emph{stochastic} quantization approach to gravity, \emph{symplectic} quantization considers an explicit dependence of the metric tensor $g_{\mu\nu}$ on an additional time variable, named \emph{proper time} at variance with the coordinate time of relativity, from which it is different.
-The physical meaning of proper time, which is truly a parameter and not a coordinate, is to label the sequence of $g_{\mu\nu}$ quantum fluctuations at a given point of the four-dimensional space-time continuum.
-For this reason symplectic quantization necessarily incorporates a new degree of freedom, the derivative $\dot{g}_{\mu\nu}$ of the metric field with respect to proper time, corresponding to the conjugated momentum $\pi_{\mu\nu}$.
+Inspired by the \emph{stochastic} quantization approach to gravity, \emph{symplectic} quantization considers an explicit dependence of the metric tensor $g_{\mu\nu}$ on an additional time variable, named \emph{\ggcol{intrinsic} time} at variance with the coordinate time of relativity, from which it is different.
+The physical meaning of \ggcol{intrinsic} time, which is truly a parameter and not a coordinate, is to label the sequence of $g_{\mu\nu}$ quantum fluctuations at a given point of the four-dimensional space-time continuum.
+For this reason symplectic quantization necessarily incorporates a new degree of freedom, the derivative $\dot{g}_{\mu\nu}$ of the metric field with respect to \ggcol{intrinsic} time, corresponding to the conjugated momentum $\pi_{\mu\nu}$.
 Our proposal is to describe the quantum fluctuations of gravity by means of a symplectic dynamics generated by a generalized action functional $\mA[g_{\mu\nu},\pi_{\mu\nu}] = \mK[g_{\mu\nu},\pi_{\mu\nu}] - S[g_{\mu\nu}]$, playing formally the role of a Hamilton function, where $S[g_{\mu\nu}]$ is the standard Einstein-Hilbert action while $\mK[g_{\mu\nu},\pi_{\mu\nu}]$ is a new term including the kinetic degrees of freedom of the field.
 Such an action allows us to define an ensemble for the quantum fluctuations of $g_{\mu\nu}$ analogous to the microcanonical one in statistical mechanics, with the only difference that in the present case one has conservation of the generalized action $\mA[g_{\mu\nu},\pi_{\mu\nu}]$ and not of energy.
 Since the Einstein-Hilbert action $S[g_{\mu\nu}]$ plays the role of a potential term in the new \emph{pseudo}-Hamiltonian formalism, it can fluctuate along the symplectic action-preserving dynamics.
 These fluctuations are the quantum fluctuations of $g_{\mu\nu}$.
-The new fixed-action formalism is by definition free from the typical non-renormalizability problem of the path-integral approach to quantum gravity.
 Finally, we show how the standard path-integral approach to gravity can be obtained as an approximation of the symplectic quantization approach.
 By doing so we explain how the integration over the conjugated momentum field $\pi_{\mu\nu}$ gives rise to a cosmological constant term in the path-integral approach.